wdv4758h/wesers/README.rst

 Notice
 ========================================

-I've only test on my x86_64 Linux.
+I've only tested on my x86_64 Linux.
 Other platforms are built by CI.
 If they don't work properly, please tell me.